For me, it all started a late summer night out with my friends.

-I felt like I was unstoppable.
-All of that shame and self-consciousness just washed away.
+I felt unstoppable.
+All my shame and self-consciousness just washed away.

 After that night I realized something…

-Here’s what I realized: First when we are okay with others knowing about our insecurities, can we become truly confident with who we are.
+Here’s what I realized: When we are okay with others knowing about our insecurities – we can become truly confident with who we are.

 This didn’t mean I started telling everyone about my fears and insecurities.
 (That would just be weird.)
-But I stopped feeling afraid of being exposed.
+But my fear of being exposed disappeared.

 If anyone would ask me about my experience with women, it wouldn’t throw me off balance.
 I knew I could just tell them like it is.

-And sure enough, with my newfound confidence, meeting girls soon wasn’t a big issue in my life anymore.
-Today I have a wonderful girlfriend as of 5 years.
+And sure enough, with my newfound confidence, meeting girls eventually wasn’t a big issue in my life anymore.
+Today, I have a wonderful girlfriend as of 6 years.

 That burger joint experience taught me something fundamental about fear: